dapr/go-sdk/Readme.md

-# dapr SDK for Go
+# Dapr SDK for Go

 This is the dapr SDK (client) for Go.